 - The data to be uploaded will need to be saved in a spreadsheet.

-- While you can normally store your data on multiple worksheets, the data that you upload will need to be on one worksheet.
+- While you can normally store your data on multiple worksheets, the data that you upload to Datashed will need to be on one worksheet.
+Meaning if you normally store each sample point on its own separate worksheet, all data that you will be uploading for that project at that time will need to be on one spreadsheet.

 - The spreadsheet to be uploaded can only contain data for that specific project.
 Unfortunately, you can not upload data for multiple projects at one time.